certara/pyDarwin/docs/Usage.rst

     Do not combine multiple OMEGA blocks in the template if some are BLOCK|DIAG|SAME|FIX and others are to be searched.

+.. _omega_submatrices_search_target:

 Omega Submatrices Search
 =========================

-Omega submatrices permit a wider range of omega structure, and, importantly, the option to estimate fewer off diagonal elements of omega.
-In addition to the options specified above for Omega band search, 2 additional options must be included in the :ref:`options file<options_file_target>`:
+OMEGA submatrices permit a wider range of OMEGA structure, and, importantly, the option to estimate fewer off diagonal elements of OMEGA.
+In addition to the options specified above for Omega block search (for NLME models) or Omega band search (for NONMEM models), 2 additional options should be included in the :ref:`options file<options_file_target>`:

     * :ref:`"search_omega_sub_matrix" <search_omega_sub_matrix_options_desc>`: true

     * :ref:`"max_omega_sub_matrix" <max_omega_sub_matrix_options_desc>`: N

-Where N is the maximum size of an omega submatrix, then submatrices will be searched.
-Omega submatrices are intended to be use with Omega band/block search to further expand the options for omega structure.
+Where N is the maximum size of an OMEGA submatrix, then submatrices will be searched.
+OMEGA submatrices are intended to be used with OMEGA block search (for NLME models) or Omega band search (for NONMEM models) to further expand the options for OMEGA structure.
 Specifically,

-For the source OMEGA matrix of:
+For the source OMEGA matrix of a NONMEM model:

 ::